JehanneDussert/llm_governance_monitoring/README.md

 | Fuite de données | security, anssi, owasp_llm02 | ✅ |
 | Refus éthique | security, ethics, anssi | ✅ |

-Criteria are tagged by domain (`quality`, `ethics`, `compliance`, `security`, `ai_act`, `rgpd`, `anssi`…) — making it easy to activate a full compliance profile in one click.
+Criteria are tagged by domain (`quality`, `ethics`, `compliance`, `security`, `ai_act`, `rgpd`, `anssi`…) making it easy to activate a full compliance profile in one click.
 Custom criteria can be added from the Settings view.

-Custom criteria can be added from the Settings view.
+Custom criteria can be added from the settings view.

-**Use cases:** General, Summary, Translation, Code, Administrative writing, Analysis — plus custom.
+**Use cases:** general, summary, translation, code, administrative writing, analysis.
+Add your custom ones!

 The judge model (default: `ollama/gemma3:1b`) runs locally.
-No data leaves your infrastructure.

 ---